abelmcelroy/color-contrast-picker/README.md

 ---
 ### `makeHexesContrast(color, fixedColor, contrastRatio)`

 For situations when you want a two colors to have a specific contrast ratio.
-Returns a color of the same hue/saturation as the `color` that has a contrasts the `fixedColor`, with a contrast ratio of `contrastRatio`.
+Returns a color of the same hue/saturation as the `color` that contrasts the `fixedColor`, with a contrast ratio of `contrastRatio`.

 ### Uses